You are still eligible.

 The master’s degree and BCBA eligibility requirements are in place to ensure that students completing our PhD program’s courses, which are designed as upper level courses, have the appropriate foundation in behavior analysis to maximize their learning.

 We accept applications beyond the December deadline.
 However, we highly recommend that students interested in applying to our program submit their application materials by the recommended deadline because the admission committee begins to review applications shortly after December 1.

 On a few occasions in the past, additional opportunities to fund students have manifested well after the application deadline, but prior to the admittance deadline in June (March for international applicants).
 Thus, we encourage students to apply even if they miss the recommended deadline.
 Students may also inquire with Dr. Nicole Rodriguez to see if we are still accepting applications.

 Prior to submitting your application, you can inquire with the faculty you are interested in working with to get a general sense of whether they expect to take students.
 However, we usually determine which faculty are taking students and how many initial slots we have available shortly after the recommended application deadline.
 During the online application process, prospective students are asked to specify which faculty they are interested in working with.
 Students may select more than one faculty member.

 There are many factors that weigh into which faculty are accepting students, such as the current number of students the faculty is advising and the availability of funding.

 Yes, we encourage folks to tour our facilities.
 However, please consider that we get many requests for tours (e.g., caregivers, school personnel, training programs, state programs).
-If you are a prospective student who is interested in touring our facilities, we encourage you to set up a time to tour the facilities after you have submitted your online application (e.g., in December or early January).
-This way, the admissions committee will have had a chance to review your materials and consider whether they would like to interview you during your visit.
+If you are a prospective student who is interested in touring our facilities, we ask you to set up a time to tour the facilities after the admissions committee has had an opportunity to review your online application (e.g., in December or early January).
+This way, the admissions committee can determine whether they would like to interview you during your visit.